-Type A Units Type B Units NCHFA Requirements Kitchens Clear Floor Space 60" clear turning circle 30" x 48" space at all fixtures Min.
+Type A Units Type B Units NCHFA Requirements Kitchens Clear Floor Space • 30" x 48" space at all fixtures Min.
 42" between cabinets Min.
-60" in U-shaped kitchens 30" x 48" space at all fixtures Cabinets Lowered wall cabinets not mandatory.
+60" in U-shaped kitchens 30" x 48" space at all fixtures Minimum 42" between cabinets in all units.
+Cabinets Lowered wall cabinets not mandatory.
 See NCHFA re- quirements.
-Loop hardware not required No Requirements One lowered wall cabinet mounted over work stations in Type A units.
+Loop hardware required No Requirements One lowered wall cabinet mounted over work stations in Type A units.
 Loop handles required for all cabinets in all "elderly" designated units.
-Range Front controls required No Requirements Anti-tip device manda- tory Remote Switches for Range Hood Location must be accessible No Requirements Required in all "elderly" designated units.
-Dishwasher Push button controls required Must be located beside sink No Requirements Required in all "family" designated units and be Energy Star rated.
+Range/Controls Front controls required No Requirements All anti-tip devices must be secured to the floor.
+Range must fit flush to wall.
+Remote Switches for Range Hood Location must be accessible No Requirements Required in all "elderly" designated units.
+Dishwasher Push button controls with café handle required Must be located beside sink No Requirements Required in all "family" designated units and be Energy Star rated.
 Work Station 34" max. height.
 Under counter knee space min.
 30" wide and 27" high.
 May have removable front, yet the floor, sides and rear wall must be finished.
 No Requirement Must be beside range in Type A units.
 Work station may have removable front.
 Pull-out work tops are not allowed.
-Sinks 1 Height 34" Max.
+May not be installed next to sheetrocked wall.
+Kitchen Sinks Height 34" Max.
 36" Max.
 Knee Space Min.
 30" wide and 27" high.
 The 27" minimum height must be able to extend 8" minimum under sink.
 No Requirement Type A unit kitchen sinks must be rear draining.
-Sink base may have re- movable front, yet the floor, sides and rear wall must be finished. • -
+Sink base may have removable front, yet the floor, sides and rear wall must be finished.
 Parking Allowable Slope for Handicap Parking and Access Aisles Max.
 2% in any direction Max.
-2% in any direction Required Number of Handicapped Parking Spaces One space for each H/C unit Required space must be the one closest to the unit.
-2% of Type B units in addition to spaces for Type A units.
+2% in any direction 1 in every 6 handicap parking spaces, or a minimum of one, must be van accessible.
+Required Number of Handicapped Parking Spaces One space for each H/C unit Required space must be the one closest to the unit.
+2% of the parking spaces serving Type B units.